1969–70 Boston Bruins season: Playoffs

-Boston faced the winner of the Western Division, the St. Louis Blues, making its 3rd straight Stanley Cup final appearance.
+Boston faced the winner of the Western Division, the St. Louis Blues, making its 3rd straight Stanley Cup Finals appearance.
 The Blues had been swept by the Montreal Canadiens in both their previous appearances in the Finals.
 St. Louis defeated the Minnesota North Stars and Pittsburgh Penguins to reach the Finals.
 The series opened at the St. Louis Arena, and the Bruins had no problems at all in their first two games, defeating the Blues by scores of 6–1 and 6–2 to take a 2–0 series lead.
 The series shifted to Boston for the next two games, and the Bruins dominated game 3, winning 4–1.
 St. Louis forced the 4th game into sudden death; however the Bruins, on an overtime goal by Bobby Orr, won 4–3, thus winning an NHL record 10th straight playoff game and their first Stanley Cup since 1941.
 The still photo of Orr flying through the air after scoring "The Goal" — he had been tripped in the act of shooting by Blues defenseman Noel Picard — became one of the most iconic images of hockey history, and was the basis of a bronze sculpture of the event outside the TD Garden's main entrance in 2010, the date of the event's 40th anniversary.